DragonMounts-Team/DM-SpellboundSkies-Bedrock/README.md

 [![Discord](https://img.shields.io/discord/1293105990476103720?logo=Discord&logoColor=white&label=Discord&labelColor=%235865F2)](https://discord.gg/Ewm8aTTJ3K)

 ## Dragon Mounts: Spellbound Skies
-Dragon Mounts: Spellbound Skies (formerly DragonCraft) is the official third add-on in the series which takes the Dragon Mounts concept into a more magic focused theming.
-It includes special features that adds quality of life improvements, cut content, and different play styles compared to it's prequel Dragon Mounts 2.
+Formerly known as DragonCraft.
+This is the official third add-on in the series which takes the Dragon Mounts concept into a more magic focused theming.
+It includes special features that adds wild dragons, magic spells and boss battles.

+It is a different add-on compared to it's prequel Dragon Mounts 2.

+> The project is still in BETA.
+Expect a lot of bugs.

+> Disclaimer: You have to play the Dragon Mounts add-ons by themselves, not together!

 ## Download Links
 - [CurseForge](https://www.curseforge.com/minecraft-bedrock/addons/dragon-mounts-v1-3-25)